 Sometimes you can’t get around using a card - but by sharing your bank-issued credit/debit card details when making purchases, you are losing control over the transaction.
 Most of the time, everything stays win-win, but in contentious situations it’s often a problem if the merchant has all of your details.
 In addition, unauthorized spurious charges have been known to occur, sometimes in foreign countries, which drain your time and energy to deal with.

-In addition, you can also set up additional email addresses and phone numbers – this way, for instance, you can share one virtual number with friends and family, and another virtual one to important accounts, that way your accounts stay safe even if your actual phone number is compromised.
+In addition, you can also set up additional email addresses and phone numbers - this way, for instance, you can share one virtual number with friends and family, and another virtual one to important accounts, so your accounts stay safe even if your actual phone number is compromised.

-The tools here are some of the lowest hanging fruit available to you right now to ensure that your assets and your information stay safe.
-I’ve gone into even more strategies with Justin in the podcast episode that this article was based on – including owning a car and a house as well maintaining a mailing address as privately as possible.
+The tools here are some of the lowest-hanging fruit available to you right now to ensure that your assets and your information stay safe.
+I’ve gone into even more strategies with Justin in the podcast episode that this article was based on - including owning a car and a house as well as maintaining a mailing address as privately as possible.

 You can find our discussion above this article, or in iTunes.
-I also wholeheartedly endorse Justin’s and Michael’s book on the subject, as well as their podcast.
+I also wholeheartedly endorse Justin’s and Michael’s books on the subject, as well as their podcast.

 Proper prudent planning beats trying to fight the fires after the fact.
 Take the steps today to protect yourself so you aren’t caught off guard in the coming decade!

 I am available if you’d like to have a phone conversation on this subject.
 Email me at the address given in each podcast.

 Here are all the resources mentioned in the podcast episode: